 Low-level Hex Crawls

-For low-level adventurers, it makes some sense to create a map with a city, a couple of towns, and a lot of wilderness at a scale of 3- or even 1-mile hexes.
+For low-level adventurers, it makes some sense to create a map with a city, a couple of towns, and a lot of wilderness at a scale of 1-mile hexes.
 The heroes can venture out from town to a ruins or monster lair they’ve heard about, have their adventure, and return to town.

 After a couple of these, they can go to the city and hear about points of interest around there.
-A 1-mile hex map could keep the heroes happy right up thru 4th level.
+A 1-mile hex map or two could keep the heroes happy right up thru 4th level.

 There are two ways to manage this, and you can use both.